No effort will be spared to ensure Botanic Gardens remains safe: Lawrence Wong

 Mr Wong added he was shocked and saddened by the accident.
 "My deepest condolences to the family of the victim; and my prayers go out to the injured for a speedy recovery," he said.

 38-year-old Radhika Angara was killed when the tree fell on her and her family.
-Her husband and twin children were among those injured.
+Her husband and twin children are among those injured.

 - CNA/dt